ForgeRock/sdk-sample-apps/android/README.md

 - [**Java UI prototype - `/java-ui-prototype`**](./java-ui-prototype/)

-  - An example Android project making full use of the Ping SDK with a prototyping UI.
+  - An example Android project making full use of the Android SDK with a prototyping UI.
 Allows to explore the SDK uses in detail with example calls for running Journeys, getting OAuth2.0 tokens, User Info and more.
   (https://docs.pingidentity.com/sdks/latest/sdks/tutorials/android/index.html)

 - [**Java Quickstart - `/java-quickstart`**](./java-quickstart/)